 - Near-shore/shoreline habitat (e.g., restoration/enhancement of spawning reefs, removal of artificial structures, restoration of natural beach topography).

-From 2006 through 2014, the program has awarded 226 grants worth $49.1 million in federal and corporate partner funding.
-Grantees matched this funding with an additional $49.2 million, for a total conservation investment of $98.4 million.
-Some of the important outcomes generated by this investment include the restoration of aquatic connectivity to 1,334 stream miles, 37,741 acres of restored wetland, coastal and associated upland habitat, and 143 miles of restored stream and riparian habitat.
+From 2006 through 2015, the program has awarded 245 grants worth $54.8 million in federal and corporate partner funding.
+Grantees matched this funding with an additional $58.8 million, for a total conservation investment of over $113 million.
+Some of the important outcomes generated by this investment include 1,698 miles of restored aquatic connectivity, 33,184 acres of restored habitat, and 198 miles of restored stream and riparian habitat.

-NFWF administers the Sustain Our Great Lakes program in partnership with ArcelorMittal, U.S. Environmental Protection Agency, U.S. Fish and Wildlife Service, USDA Forest Service, National Oceanic and Atmospheric Administration, and Natural Resources Conservation Service.
+NFWF administers the Sustain Our Great Lakes program in partnership with ArcelorMittal, U.S. Environmental Protection Agency, U.S. Fish and Wildlife Service, U.S. Forest Service, National Oceanic and Atmospheric Administration, and USDA's Natural Resources Conservation Service.